pku-lab-1806-llm/lab-1806-vec-db/README.md

 Then, you can run the examples to test the database.

-Note that pre-built index file may be outdated and failed to load.
+Note that pre-built index file may be outdated.
 You can build it yourself.